Hard Rock Hotel

 Ago: Tuscan Italian with a view of the pool.
 There is a fair number of vegetarian pastas mixed in with pastas with seafood and meats such as wild boar.
 There are also some solid meat dishes like lamb, veal and pork chops, and squab.
 Seriously, squab.

-Hard Rock Cafe: On the edge of the Hard Rock property is the Hard Rock Cafe, just like in every other big city.
+Hard Rock Cafe: On the edge of the Hard Rock Hotel and Casino property is the Hard Rock Cafe, just like in every other big city.
 The food is overpriced, the music is too loud and there is a lot of rock and roll memorabilia on the wall.
 This is not within the hotel, but about 100 yards away.

 Johnny Smalls: The shareable menu is going hog wild in Las Vegas with taps places opening up left and right.
 This joint offers shareable meals, basically appetizers, including Asian, tapas, Italian, Mexican and American.
 It's casual, and if you eat light, cheap.
 If you want a meal, though, plan to bring a few friends and order several bites to split up.